 The Department currently supports 14 graduate assistantships for full-time students.
-It has a history of supporting graduate research assistantships (GRA)through research contracts and grants.
-Funding for four additional GRA's positions would come from sponsored research in Year 1 (\$68,000).
-By Year 5, ten more GRA's compared to the current level will be supported by sponsored research based on the projected full-time enrollment (\$170,000).
+It has a history of supporting graduate research assistantships (GRA) through research contracts and grants.
+As stated in Section I-D, in 2017-2018, CEGE faculty were responsible for securing \$2.6 million, and in 2018-March 2019, an additional \$5.1 million is secured.
+Furthermore, two new faculty hires (one transportation engineering and one environmental engineering) are being added to the Department with external searches being completed in Spring 2019.
+Funding for four additional GRA positions would come from sponsored research and startup funding for new faculty in Year 1 (\$68,000).
+In 2019, CEGE faculty are recruiting 7 GRA positions with sponsored research funds.
+By Year 5, ten more GRA positions compared to the current level will be supported by sponsored research based on the projected full-time enrollment (\$170,000).

 Expenses in Table 2 include computers/printers, copier, phones, postage, printing, travel, office supplies, information technology supplies, and specialized software.
 An allocation for recruiting (brochures, travel, etc.) is also requested to be able to attract new students from outside agencies and industry in our service areas.
 This proposed program is a priority for the College such that funding will be reallocated to match the university/College priorities.
+There are minimal impacts to existing programs from this reallocated amount because GRA support comes from pending and existing research grants and faculty will devote time for dissertation supervision not additional teaching loads.